shavonneg/tp/docs/UserGuide.md

 **:information_source: Additional Notes:**<br>

-* Adds the order to the user at the specified `INDEX`.
+* Adds the order to the client at the specified `INDEX`.
   The index **must be a positive integer** 1, 2, 3, …​, and the index must exist in the Client list.
 * All fields must be provided.
 * order of the fields does not matter